Kianjn/Energy-Planning-Italy/README.md

 - `results/`: Generated outputs such as charts and maps.
 - `docs/`: Reports and presentations.

+## 🌍 Modelling Scenarios
+- Base case, the italian energy sector situation in 2023 without any modification
+- 2030 case, a suggestion on how to comply to the “fit for 55 plan”
+- 2050 case, in which Italy reaches carbon neutrality in 2050
+- Potential off-shore wind farms in Italy; a study on how the current energy mix would change with the hypothetical instant installation of off-shore wind farms

+## ⚖️ Modelling Approach:
+- Energy System Model: Calliope
+- Operation Mode, used when analyzing current (or hypothetical current) energy mix
+- Planning Mode, used when suggesting pathways to reach certain policies
+- Optimization: Least costly Solution
+- No unmet demand

 ## 📄 References
 - Calliope: https://calliope.readthedocs.io/en/stable/
 - Gurobi: https://www.gurobi.com